 At the accommodation area, near the end of the loch, no buildings survive, but there are platforms where wooden structures were probably located.
 The only remains are septic pits.

 The area further down the path towards Spinningdale where the sawmill was located is currently (October 2020) an activity area for the Woodland Trust.
 There remains of the operation were investigated by two community groups, ARCH and NoSAS (Coombs and Kruse 2021).
-Memories by Hamish Matheson of the similar sawmill at Skibo B gave an indication of what to look for on the ground.
+The memories of Hamish Matheson about the similar sawmill at Skibo B gave an indication of what to look for on the ground.

 The concrete foundation of a square building is visible near the area where timber was exported; this may be a guard hut.
 Other possible foundations could be discerned for other buildings.
 The sawmill is likely to have had a canteen area (unless workers used one in the camp near the loch), shelter for rain, storehouses, perhaps latrines and a small smithy.
 Two middens also survived, added to after the camp was deserted, yielding a range of bottles, ironwork and a spittoon.